Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Does the blonde roast have more caffeine?

-For example, blonde roast coffee will give you a slightly higher caffeine level than dark roast coffee.
+Blonde roast coffee typically contains a slightly higher caffeine level than dark roast coffee.

 Blonde roast coffee beans